Should First Aid training be part of the driving test?

 A Dutch student has revealed a prototype first aid ‘ambulance drone’, a flying defibrillator able to reach heart attack victims within precious life-saving minutes.
 Developed by engineering graduate Alec Momont, it can fly at speeds of up to 60mph.
 Continue reading

-First aid is not about dummies
+First aid saves lives and is not about dummies

 First aid saves lives, but how important is it to learn basic first aid skills?